rickwxc/microservice-lumen-nodejs-docker/readme.md

 4 | A1b | 2
 5 | A2 | 1

+* A is the root store
-* A1, A2 will be children of A
+* [A1, A2] is children of A
-* A1a, A1b will be children of A1
+* [A1a, A1b] is children of A1
-* A1a, A1b will be descendants of A
+* [A1, A2, A1a, A1b] will be descendants of A
+* /stores/1 gives A's content only, no branches information
+* /stores/1?include=children gives A's content and also include children A1, A2 in branches field
+* /stores/1?include=descendant gives A's content and include all descendants A1, A2, A1a, A1b

-I originall start with soft delete approach but eventually discard that design, due to the descendant delete action.
+I originally start with soft delete approach but eventually discard that design, due to the descendant recursive delete action.

 ## Service Architecture And Authentication